 The park is exceptionally rich in fauna and flora.
 It is made up of prairie, forest, alpine and glacial features.
 It is also home to plant communities and ecological complexes not found anywhere else in the world.
 Another unique feature is its tri-oceanic divide, meaning water from the rivers flows toward three oceans.

 Wood Buffalo National Park (1983)

-As the largest national park, the Wood Buffalo National Park joined the list of UNESCO World Heritage Sites in Canada in 1983.
-Located in Alberta, it has some of the largest undisturbed grass and sedge meadows left in North America.
+As the largest national park, the Wood Buffalo National Park joined the UNESCO World Heritage Sites list in Canada in 1983.
+It is located in Alberta, and it has some of the largest undisturbed grass and sedge meadows left in North America.

 Here you’ll find a diverse range of species, including the endangered whooping crane and the largest herd of wood bison.
 As far as natural features go, the park is home to a large inland delta, salt plains and gypsum karst that are equally internationally significant.

 Pimachiowin Aki, “the land that gives life” (Ojibwe), is Canada’s first mixed World Heritage property.
 It combines both natural and cultural heritage values of the Anishinaabeg people across the Bloodvein River, Little Grand Rapids, Pauingassi and Poplar River communities.
 It was officially designated as one of the UNESCO World Heritage Sites in Canada in 2018.